MystenLabs/sui/doc/move.md

   [module](../sui_programmability/framework/sources/TxContext.move)

-More, concretely, the `transfer` function is public, has no return value, and has 3 parameters:
+More, concretely, the `transfer` function is public, has no return value, and has three parameters:

 - `c` - it represents a gas object whose ownership is to be transferred
-- `recipient` - it is the address of the intended recipient, represented as a vector (built-in `vector` type) of 8-bit integers (built-in `u8` type) - you can read more about built-in primitive types lie these [here](https://github.com/diem/move/blob/main/language/documentation/book/src/SUMMARY.md#primitive-types)
+- `recipient` - it is the address of the intended recipient, represented as a vector (built-in `vector` type) of 8-bit integers (built-in `u8` type) - you can read more about built-in primitive types like these [here](https://github.com/diem/move/blob/main/language/documentation/book/src/SUMMARY.md#primitive-types)
 - `_ctx` - it is a mutable reference to an instance of the `TxContext` struct (in this particular case, this parameter is not actually used